ch-stefanhi/chalmers-qubit/README.md

 # Initialize the processor
 processor = SarimnerProcessor(model=model, compiler=compiler, noise=noise)

-# Load the circuit that generates the pulses and run the simulation
+# Load the circuit that generates the pulses to run the simulation
 tlist, coeffs = processor.load_circuit(qc)

 # Initial state for the simulation.